I’m a bit long-winded here, but keep reading and you’ll soon see how this *could* be the best investment of time that you make today.

-It won’t make you much money if you follow my strategy – and it certainly won’t pay the rent – and that’s what someone recently pointed and then asked me if I could recommend a good book or a guide on how to break into the business of part-time ticket brokering.
+It won’t make you much money if you follow my strategy – and it certainly won’t pay the rent – and that’s what someone recently pointed and then asked me if I could recommend a good book or a guide on how to break into the business of ticket brokering.

 You see, way back in 2008, when WiseGuys was powered by on Blogger, I was asked by a lovely young lady named Brittany Menard if she could advertise her ebook on how to become a ticket broker with a small banner on our site.